drwaterx/scrape_sec/README.md

 # Scrape & structure financial accounting data from the SEC
+Aaron Slowey, PhD, MBA
+1st dot last at make_a_wild_guess

-### (incomplete work in progress)
+### N.B. this is a work in progress
+This code produces a tidy (long-form) table of financial accounting data of one or more firms, filed in one or more reports.

-Starting circa 2009, the U.S. Securities & Exchange Commision required publicly traded firms to provide financial results in a standardized, machine-readable, format.
-Using open-source Python libraries, it is possible to automatically extract financial accounting data from such filings and feed them into customized analytical models & reports.
+Starting circa 2009, the U.S. Securities & Exchange Commission required publicly traded firms to report financial results in a standardized, machine-readable, format.
+Using open-source Python libraries, it is possible to automatically extract financial accounting data from such reports such that they can be fed them into customized analytical models & reports.

 This document explains how the code in this repo works, with particular attention to structural design choices that should help you adapt the code to your specific needs.
+The code itself is contained in two modules, of which `main.py` can be adapted into a Jupyter notebook, if you prefer, importing the module `parse_web`.

+The code initiates with a call to the function `metrics`, which calls a succession of functions, as outlined below.

 ## 1. Create a URL that conforms to the SEC's expectation
 ### Function: `sec_search_html`